daniarherikurniawan/SPARK/README.md

-##To check wich file is slowing down the git push :
+##Check which file is slowing down the git push :

 - Write all file SHA1s to a text file: